carmichaelize/waltzer-js/README.md

 * Further customise the plugin, through the provided method and event API.
 * Internet Explorer 7, 8, 9 compatible.

-##Documentation
+## Documentation

 WaltzerJS has a range of configurable options to define how the plugin will function when initialised.
 In addition there is also a number of methods and events that can be used to develop the plugin (and its functionality) further.
-Further documentation and examples can be found at [www.waltzer-js.co.uk](http://www.waltzer-js.co.uk).
+Further documentation and examples can be found at [https://github.com/carmichaelize/waltzer-js](https://github.com/carmichaelize/waltzer-js).

-###Usage
+### Usage

     $('#carousel').waltzer();